jenova-marie/ninshubur/README.md

 ### 🪶 The Prompts Live as Markdown — for the Priestesses to Edit

 Every Haiku-driven phase loads its system prompt from a markdown file in [`src/prompts/`](src/prompts/).
-A Priestess can read, review, and **directly edit** the instructions Ninshubur gives Claude — no TypeScript edit, no rebuild, no redeploy needed for the CLI.
+A Priestess can read, review, and **directly edit** the instructions 𒀭Ninshubur gives Claude — no TypeScript edit, no rebuild, no redeploy needed for the CLI.
 Just save the file and run the relevant `pnpm cli analyze ...` command again.

 | Phase | Prompt file | What it tells Haiku |
 |---|---|---|